 Any Porn?
 There aren’t many serious risks with WhatsApp in terms of accidental exposure to inappropriate content just from casual use.
-Parents should still have discussions about privacy and monitor who kids are communicating with, similar to teaching a child how to use texting, since it’s not difficult for someone to send your child something inappropriate.
+Parents should still have discussions about privacy and monitor who kids are communicating with, similar to teaching a child how to use texting because it’s not difficult for someone to send your child something inappropriate.

-Instagram and Facebook Integration – WhatsApp is owned by Facebook (as is Instagram), and a Spring 2018 update now allows videos that originated in either Facebook or Instagram that shows up in WhatsApp to play directly in the WhatsApp interface, without needing access to either of the originating apps.
+Instagram and Facebook Integration: WhatsApp is owned by Facebook (as is Instagram), and a Spring 2018 update now allows videos that originated in either Facebook or Instagram that show up in WhatsApp to play directly in the WhatsApp interface without needing access to either of the originating apps.